Accounts and Roles

 An example of how these two differ: if Jane Eyre was loaded into the system, there would be a maker record for Charlotte Brontë, since she is the author of that text, but there couldn’t be a Charlotte Brontë user account because she won’t be reading, annotating, or curating projects on the platform.

-While Manifold accounts are primarily managed within the backend’s Records menu; some functionality is also found in a projects sidebar and is detailed in the Customizing Projects portion of this documentation, specifically the Permissions and People sections.
+While Manifold accounts are primarily managed within the backend’s Records menu; some functionality is also found in a projects sidebar and is detailed in the Customizing Projects portion of this documentation, specifically the Access and People sections.

 To learn how to associate a contemporary author’s user account with their own project, see the the People section.